 - Freestone Community 4-H meets 2nd Sunday of every month at 6pm at Freestone Community Center

-- Club Managers: Marsha Morgan and Christi Jo Kimball
+- Club Managers: Christi Oakes and Marsha Morgan

 - Wortham 4-H meets 1st Wednesday of every month at 6pm at Wortham Chamber Building

 - Club Managers: April Kofnovec and Amanda Henderson

 - County Council meets the Last Monday of every month at 5:30pm at the Extension Office